cathydutton/cathydutton.github.io/_drafts/2017-03-08-The-great-css-myth.md

 #### Inheritance
 "is the means by which, in the absence of any specific declarations applied by the CSS cascade, a property value of an element is obtained from its parent element.""

+"Inheritance is the process where values that apply to an element can be passed on (or inherited) by its children."

+"Not all properties are inherited by default.
+Understanding inheritance is key to writing more deliberate and less verbose CSS.
+Forcing inheritance with the inherit keyword can be incredibly useful."

 #### Specificity
 "Specificity is a mechanism within the CSS cascade that aids conflict resolution.
 The concept of specificity states that when two or more declarations that apply to the same element, and set the same property, have the same importance and origin, the declaration with the most specific selector will take precedence.""

+"Specificity is a weighting given to selectors.
+It’s a common mistake to think of this as a single number.
+It’s actually 4 separate numbers or 4 categories of weighting.

+To calculate specificity, count the number of:

+IDs,

+classes, attributes and pseudo-classes,

+elements and pseudo-elements

+For example: #nav .selected:hover > a::before will be 1, 2, 2."

+#### The box model

+"Understanding the Box Model is essential and necessary for limiting frustration when working with layout and positioning.
+It is one of the most fundamental concepts in CSS.

+The box model is used to calculate the width and height of elements.
+It is a calculation step and not solely relied upon for determining the final layout and positioning of elements."

+box-sizing: border-box often allows elements to behave in amore expected way.